Authored by the expert who managed and guided the team behind the Cameroon Property Pack

 What long-term economic factors will shape property prices in Douala?

-The three long-term economic factors that will shape Douala property prices over the next decade are continued urbanization and household formation, the performance of Douala's port-driven economy, and the evolution of land governance and documentation standards.
+The three long-term economic factors that will shape Douala property prices are urbanization, port and logistics competitiveness, and the cost of construction and financing.

 You’ll also find a much more detailed analysis in our pack about real estate in Douala.